Best Arkansas sports betting sites

 Arkansas sports betting handle

-Arkansas has seen a steady year-over-year increase in betting handle since accepting its first legal wager in July 2019.
+There has been a steady year-over-year increase in Arkansas betting handle since the state accepted its first legal wager in July 2019.
 The addition of mobile betting in 2022 propelled the state’s monthly betting handle into eight figures.

 Stay updated as we monitor the sports betting revenue in every authorized U.S. market, providing monthly reports on both the handle and hold.